get-convex/rag/README.md

 ### OnComplete Handling

-You can register an `onComplete` handler when adding content that will be called when the entry is ready, or if there was an error or it was replaced before it finished.
+You can register an `onComplete` handler when adding content that will be called when the entry was created and is ready, or if there was an error or it was replaced before it finished.

 ```ts